 They compare it to “biodiversity” – and how flora and fauna flourish best when their physical environment is “biodiverse.”

-Psychologists likewise explain that when we go through challenges -and experience a rich range of emotions – we “flourish” – because we garner meaning, purpose, growth, fulfillment.
+Psychologists likewise explain that when we go through challenges – and experience a rich range of emotions – we “flourish.”

 “There is meaning and value in suffering.
 Challenges help you to become something greater than you might have been.”

-When you endure struggles – and choose to be mentally strong by staying awake to your feelings – then you wind up growing into your best self!
+When you endure challenges – and choose to be mentally strong by staying awake to your feelings – then you wind up growing into your best self!